dozmus/csar/design-docs/query-language/Query Language #1.2.0.md

 * Cannot represent varargs in method parameters
 * Cannot represent identifiers with generic types, i.e. `List<String>`
 * Cannot have methods which are abstract or strictfp
+* `REGEXP` rules can be swallowed by others, so make sure its used strictly for regex characters and not string literals
+* Cannot use regex expressions everywhere
 * Cannot represent computation/arithmetic (i.e. assignment, and addition)
 * Cannot distinguish extended classes from implemented interfaces (they are treated the same, for simplicity)
 * Cannot search for multiple elements at once, a top-level 'OR' operator would address this.